cowtrix/dodo/src/DodoServer/Content/FAQ/1 - Getting Started/3 - How do I keep up to date with events and local groups.md

 ![A screenshot of the user settings page.](../../img/faq/settings_email.png)

-Make sure the box to the right "Notifcations" is ticked.
+Make sure the box to the right "Notifications" is ticked.
 If you needed to enable or click this box, then click the "Update My Details" button.